Sexual Assault and Sexual Harassment (SASH) Prevention and Response Policy

 - However, AC may not be able to take further action arising out of anonymous reports, including but not limited to where limited or no information is available to identify the parties involved or the subject of the report.

-- Any SASH related records on the AC Incident Register are maintained by the SASH Officer.
+- Any SASH related records on the AC Incident Register are maintained by the SASH Taskforce.
 The Incident Register is inaccessible to general staff.

 Complainants should be aware that AC administrators must report to the police any incidents relating to people under the age of 18 and/or that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.